State of Safety: Amusement Devices

-Technical Safety BC oversees the installation and operation of amusement devices throughout British Columbia in accordance with the Safety Standards Act and the Elevating Devices Safety Regulation.
-The types of regulated amusement devices range from waterslides and inflatable play equipment to larger rides such as roller coasters.
+We oversee the installation and operation of amusement devices throughout BC in accordance with the Safety Standards Act and Safety Regulation.
+The types of regulated amusement devices range from waterslides and inflatable play equipment to larger roller coasters.

-Almost all incidents that occurred on amusement rides and devices can be linked to patron actions, operational factors, or a combination of both.
-Technical Safety BC’s oversight program evaluates reported incidents to inform our knowledge of risk in order to prevent injuries and enhance safety in Amusement Ride operations in BC.
-As well, we continue our efforts to educate those operating outside of the safety system on the importance of obtaining necessary licences and permits so that we can work together to prevent incidents.
+Our oversight program evaluates reported incidents to inform our knowledge of risk in order to prevent injuries and enhance safety in amusement ride operations in BC.
+We continue our efforts to educate those operating outside of the safety system on the importance of obtaining necessary licences and permits so that we can work together to prevent incidents.

-In 2021, there were 22 installation permits and 395 operating permits in the Amusement Devices technology.
-Installation permits increased by 175% and operating permits increased by nine percent.
-This is in part due to the re-opening of many amusement devices that were not in operation in 2020 due to the COVID-19 pandemic and provincial health and safety guidelines.
+Installation permits increased by 114% compared to 2022.
+This increase was in part due to the re-opening of many amusement devices that were not in operation in 2020 and 2021 due to the pandemic and provincial health and safety guidelines.

 Assessments are rated as follows: